 There are currently no animals living in the main house, although we have plans to get more pets so if you are booking far in advance let us know if that’s something you’re worried about.

 Is the garden fenced in?

-Not at the moment.
-We are happy to add a temporary barrier during your stay, but this would be as low as three feet in places so might not be suitable for bigger dogs or high leapers.
-Very small dogs might also be able to squeeze through the bars on the main gate.
+It is fenced in, but it is as low as three feet in places so might not be suitable for bigger dogs or high leapers, and very small dogs might also be able to squeeze through the bars on the main gate.

 What do you provide for my dog?

 We have cotton blankets to help keep your dog(s) comfortable and protect the furniture.

 We find that most dog owners bring their own and bowls etc, but if you’re travelling light, or have forgotten anything, please do just let us know.